Local Capital Project Delivery

 - Sixth Avenue Bridge (Passaic County)

 The bridge crosses the Passaic River connecting Paterson, Prospect Park and Hawthorne.The bridge is a temporary structure that has been in place for 30 years, which is beyond the typical time period.
-VIEW PROJECT POSTER
+VIEW PROJECT WEBSITE

 - South Front Street Bridge (Union County)